aimms/function-reference/deprecated/data-management-via-a-single-data-manager-file/datasets/datasetgetcategory.rst

 ---------

     *dataset*
-        An element of the set ``AllDataSets``, refering to the dataset for which you want to retrieve its data category.
+        An element of the set :aimms:set:`AllDataSets`, refering to the dataset for which you want to retrieve its data category.

     *data\_category*
-        An element parameter into ``AllDataCategories``, on successfull return this argument will contain the data category of the given dataset.
+        An element parameter into :aimms:set:`AllDataCategories`, on successfull return this argument will contain the data category of the given dataset.

 Return Value